Best Non-Toxic Hair Bleach in 2025

 Product Details

-- Suitable for full head lightening, highlights, and balayage with versatile application techniques supported.
+- Perfect for full head lightening, highlights, and balayage techniques.

-- Contains added wheat protein to strengthen hair and minimize damage.
+- Includes added wheat protein to strengthen and maintain hair health.

 Pros & Cons